tmolbergen/Touch10/PexipVMR/README.md

 2. Change ESCALATEPREFIX to match your numberpattern on your VMRs
     - This matchpattern is based on regex so therefore you have to create a regex rule which will match the VMRs that the endpoint can end up in.
     - The match will only happen on the first part of the URI, the @domain.example is split below (dont want to have to parse the domain aswell)
+3. Change VMRPREFIX to match your number pattern for your VMRs
+    - This matchpattern is based on regex so therefore you have to create a regex rule which will match the VMRs that the endpoint can end up in.
+    - The match will only happen on the first part of the URI, the @domain.example is split below (dont want to have to parse the domain aswell)